-1 HtTunEn: HyperTransportTM tunnel translation enable .
+1 HtTunEn: HyperTransport [TM] tunnel translation enable.
 RW.
 Reset 0b.
-1= Upstream traffic received by the HyperTransport TM tunnel is translated by the IOMMU.
-0=Upstream traffic received by the HyperTransport TM tunnel is not translated by the IOMMU.
+1= Upstream traffic received by the HyperTransport [TM] tunnel is translated by the IOMMU.
+0=Upstream traffic received by the HyperTransport [TM] tunnel is not translated by the IOMMU.
 The IOMMU ignores the state of this bit while IommuEn=0.
 See also the HtTunnel bit in the IOMMU Capability Header [Capability Offset 00h].
-0 IommuEn: IOMMU enable.
+0 IommuEn: IOMMU enable .
 RW.
 Reset 0b.
 1=IOMMU enabled.
 All upstream transactions are translated by the IOMMU.
 The Device Table Base Address Register [MMIO Offset 0000h] must be configured by software before setting this bit.
-0=IOMMU is disabled and no upstream transactions ı are translated or remanded by the IOMMII When disabled, the IOMMII reads no commands and are translated or remapped by the IOMMU.
+0=IOMMU is disabled and no upstream transactions are translated or remapped by the IOMMU.
 When disabled, the IOMMU reads no commands and creates no event log entries.

-Software note: Software must configure EventLogEn and CmdBufEn.
+Software note : Software must configure EventLogEn and CmdBufEn.